wallarm/product-documentation/docs/latest/admin-en/configuration-guides/traffic-mirroring/overview.md

 One of the Wallarm node deployment approaches is an asynchronous-based deployment for mirrored HTTP traffic filtration.
 This article instructs you on the configuration required for this deployment implementation and provides some examples.

 Traffic mirroring enables original incoming traffic to be sent to multiple backends in parallel.
-Installing a Wallarm node as the additional backend lets you run filtration of traffic mirrors (copy) with no impact on the clients - any incoming requests will reach the servers they are addressed.
+Installing a Wallarm node as the additional backend lets you run filtration of traffic mirror (copy) with no impact on the clients - any incoming requests will reach the servers they are addressed.

 There is the example of the traffic flow diagram with the mirroring option enabled: